HTTPArchive/almanac.httparchive.org/src/content/en/2025/generative-ai.md

 <a hreflang="en" href="https://webllm.mlc.ai/">WebLLM</a>, developed by the <a hreflang="en" href="https://mlc.ai/">MLC AI</a> research team, is a high‑performance in‑browser inference engine specialized for LLMs.
 It allows running various open-weight LLMs, including <a hreflang="en" href="https://www.llama.com/">Llama</a>, <a hreflang="en" href="https://azure.microsoft.com/en-us/products/phi">Phi</a>, <a hreflang="en" href="https://deepmind.google/models/gemma/">Gemma</a>, or <a hreflang="en" href="https://mistral.ai/">Mistral</a>, directly in the browser.
 Currently, WebLLM uses WebGPU for inference.

 WebLLM has quickly become one of the most prominent solutions for in‑browser LLM inference.
-Between January and November 2025, WebLLM package downloads from npm increased by 340%, with nearly double the npm downloads occurring in August alone (see the following figure).
+Between January and November 2025, <a hreflang="en" href="https://npm-stat.com/charts.html?package=%40mlc-ai%2Fweb-llm&from=2025-01-01&to=2025-11-30">WebLLM package downloads from npm</a> increased by 340%, with nearly double the npm downloads occurring in August alone (see the following figure).
 We were unable to attribute this surge to a specific event.

 {{ figure_markup(
   image="genai-webllm-downloads.png",